denissdubinin/denissdubinin/README.md

 # About Me

-Hi, I'm Deniss, a passionate learner and software developer from Hangzhou, China.
+Hi, I'm Deniss, a passionate learner and software developer from Riga, Latvia.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [**FINEYO**](https://fineyo.app/) - Budget Manager and Expense Tracker for iOS
-- 📑 The first CMS I used was UCOZ hosting with built-in CMS, a few years later I migrated to self-hosted DLE
+- 📑 The first CMS I used was UCOZ hosting with built-in CMS, a few years later, I migrated to self-hosted DLE
 - 🎉 At 16 I launched a website with 30,000 unique visitors per day
 - 🐈 I love cats

 ## 🙋‍♂️ A bit more about me

-I’ve been passionate about web development since I was 12 when I first started exploring various free CMSs.
+I’ve been passionate about web development since I was 12, when I first started exploring various free CMSs.
 Initially drawn to frontend development, I later discovered my love for backend development, which I found equally fascinating.
 Through self-education, I launched my first standalone website at 13 and later started a small agency specializing in custom designs and solutions for a prominent web platform.
-Over the years, I’ve worked on a variety of projects including music platforms, news portals, large ecommerce stores, forums, mobile applications, and SaaS products.
+Over the years, I’ve worked on a variety of projects, including music platforms, news portals, large ecommerce stores, forums, mobile applications, and SaaS products.

 I enjoy coding, staying up-to-date with new tech trends, and writing clean, efficient code that follows industry standards and best practices.
 I take pride in doing my work well and being someone people can rely on.